grzegorz914/homebridge-enphase-envoy/README.md

 * For plugin < v10.4.0 use Homebridge UI <= v5.5.0.
 * For plugin >= v10.4.0 use Homebridge UI >= v5.13.0.

+## About The Plugin

+The plugin integrates Enphase Envoy solar energy monitoring systems with Homebridge, allowing HomeKit users to track solar production, consumption, and battery status directly in the Apple Home app.
+With real-time energy insights, automation possibilities, and Siri voice control, this plugin enhances smart home energy management by seamlessly connecting your Enphase Envoy system to the HomeKit ecosystem.

 ## Supported hardware